milo-codes/blackjack_game__javascript/README.md

 Blackjack Browser Game

-To play Blackjack, you will first need to run the following commands in Terminal:
+To play Blackjack locally using this codebase, you will first need to run the following commands in Terminal:

-npm install
+1. npm install
     - to install dependencies

-npm run build
+2. npm run build
     - (optional) to re-generate the bundle.js frontend file

-npm run start
+3. npm run start
     - to run the node server

-Next direct your browser to http://localhost:3000
+4. Next direct your browser to http://localhost:3000

+You can play online without setup or installation on Heroku: https://blackjack-js-game.herokuapp.com/

+This game was built in 5 days